wildrate/tinybuild/README.md

 docker run --rm -it -p 3022:22 --name tinybuild ghcr.io/wildrate/tinybuild:latest
 ```

-## Example to include to build a github action
+## Example to include to build a github action (once image published under ghcr):
 ```
 # As part of your cmake.yml file